papporica123/papporica123/README.md

-i am ganesh chandrasekhar.m, papporica is my username and gaming tag i am currently working on python i am still a learner in programming languages but i am fluent in HTML, CSS, JS as related to web design, my most fluent and worked upon language is python you can reach me at papporica123@gmail.com or on instagram as papporica123
+i am ganesh chandrasekhar.m, papporica is my username and gaming tag i am currently working on python i am still a learner in programming languages but i am fluent in HTML, CSS, JS as related to web design, my most fluent and worked upon language is python you can reach me at papporica123@gmail.com
 <!--
 **papporica123/papporica123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.